Lawmaker apologizes after apparent try to 'pants' referee

 The referee’s pants stayed up and Faison subsequently walked away.

 Since 2019, Faison has been the House caucus chairman for Republicans, who have supermajorities in both legislative chambers.
-The GOP caucus chairman is the third-highest position in the House.
+The GOP caucus chairman is among the most influential position in the House.

 In his apology, the lawmaker from Cosby wrote that “for years” he has thought it is wrong for parents to lose their temper at sporting events, saying it is “not Christian and it’s not mature and it’s embarrassing to the child.”
 Faison did not specifically mention the pants-pulling-down gesture in his post.